-- forced to cease work due to injury or illness;
+- That you are forced to cease work due to injury or illness;

-- unable to work for the relevant waiting period (usually 30, 60 or 90 days) and after that;
+- That you are unable to work for the relevant waiting period (usually 30, 60 or 90 days) and after that;

-- supported by your doctor (you usually have to provide monthly forms completed by your doctor confirming that you are unable to work.
+- That your doctor supports that you are unable to work.
+Usually, you must provide monthly forms completed by your doctor confirming your work incapacity.